 The back patio door probably didn’t get all that much sun, but from a consistency standpoint, the customer wanted to make the home look good.
 It would have looked odd if he had left that back covered porch patio door uncovered.
 But with a solar screen on that patio door, it just looks so much better on the back of this house.
 It looks clean and consistent.

 This customer could have had a Roller Shade Screen for the Patio installed for only $301.
-Our pricing for Patio Roller Shade Screens is very modest, We could have made the roll shade screens out fo the exact same material as the solar screens.
+Our pricing for Patio Roller Shade Screens is very modest, We could have made the Austin outdoor roller blinds out of the exact same material as the solar screens.
 We still can, but now there will be a measure and installation charge of $150.

 This customer chose to put solar screens on the left, right, and backside of the house.
 He did not put any solar screens on the front of the house because the front of the house faces due north.
 He does not get sun on the front of the house.
 What he did was, he put 90 percent solar screens on the west and east sides of the house.

 The 90 percent fabric, generally we put on just the west side of the home, but he wanted to put it on the east side of the home as well.
 He put it on the left and the right side of the house.
 Then on the back of the house, he used the 80 percent solar screen fabric.

 We made these solar screens out of chocolate fabric and tan frame.

 This is a brand‑new construction home and for all brand new construction homes in Austin Texas (2014 and beyond), the homes are built using non-metal window framing.
 All new construction homes are built with plastic like vinyl window framing.